-Generally, the FEMA Region sends draft evaluation reports to the state(s) and RAC members for review and comment within 30 calendar days from the date(s) the assessment activities are evaluated and comments are provided back to FEMA no later than 60 calendar days from the date of the assessment activity.
-Review and comment periods for draft evaluation reports may be reasonably reduced or expanded from these time periods at the RAC Chair's discretion and recorded in the work plan.
-The evaluation report is finalized no more than 90 days after the assessment activity is conducted.
+Generally, the FEMA Region sends draft Evaluation Reports to the state(s) and RAC members for review and comment within 30 calendar days from the date(s) the assessment activities are evaluated, and comments are provided back to FEMA no later than 60 calendar days from the date of the assessment activity.
+Review and comment periods for draft Evaluation Reports may be reasonably reduced or expanded from these time periods at the RAC Chair's discretion and recorded in the work plan.
+The Evaluation Report is finalized no more than 90 days after the assessment activity is conducted.
 Once final, the FEMA Region provides the state(s) with the final report and a letter describing the activity evaluated and the associated objectives/capability targets that were achieved.

-All review and comment focuses on the accuracy of data and information contained in the draft evaluation report, identification and proper classification of issues, and overall report quality.
-Those reviewing the draft evaluation report may contact the RAC Chair or report preparation staff for clarification of any items in question.
+All review and comment focus on the accuracy of data and information contained in the draft Evaluation Report, identification and proper classification of issues, and overall report quality.
+Those reviewing the draft Evaluation Report may contact the RAC Chair or report preparation staff for clarification of any items in question.

 The RAC Chair receives all comments in writing, to facilitate the consideration and incorporation of comments, and the Schedule of Corrective Actions received, if applicable.
-The RAC Chair retains the comments in the Regional files.
-The RAC Chair will contact individual reviewers as necessary to adjudicate any comments in question.
-The report preparation staff incorporates approved comments into the final evaluation report.
+The RAC Chair retains the comments in the regional files.
+The RAC Chair contacts individual reviewers as necessary to adjudicate any comments in question.
+The report preparation staff incorporates approved comments into the final Evaluation Report.

-e.
+f.
 Developing the Improvement Plan (IP)

-The IP is an outcome of the evaluation report.
-The IP contains information on how OROs will correct or improve Level 1 Findings, Level 2 Findings, and Plan Issues, who is responsible, and an anticipated timeline for correction/improvement.
-As FEMA documents each Level 1 Finding, Level 2 Finding, or Plan Issue within the evaluation report, OROs make a corresponding entry in the IP.
-The content of the IP will be negotiated during the after-action meeting (AAM), so it is not necessary for all information to be filled in when the draft evaluation report and IP goes out for comment.
-FEMA Regions will follow up with OROs to ensure that IP corrective actions related to the Level 1 or Level 2 Findings or Plan Issues identified by FEMA are met.
+The IP is an outcome of the Evaluation Report.
+The IP contains information on how OROs correct or improve Level 1 Findings, Level 2 Findings, and Plan Issues, who is responsible, and an anticipated timeline for correction/improvement.
+As FEMA documents each Level 1 Finding, Level 2 Finding, or Plan Issue within the Evaluation Report, OROs provide input in the development of the IP.
+The content of the IP is negotiated during the after-action meeting (AAM), so it is not necessary for all information to be filled in when the draft Evaluation Report and IP goes out for comment.
+FEMA Regions follow up with OROs to ensure that IP corrective actions related to the Level 1 or Level 2 Findings or Plan Issues identified by FEMA are met.
+Not every Evaluation Report includes an IP.
+The need for an IP is dependent upon exercise outcomes and negotiations with OROs on the IP during AAMs.

-f.
+g.
 Conducting the After-Action Meeting (AAM)

-The FEMA RAC Chair (or designee) holds an AAM to present, discuss, and refine draft evaluation reports and to develop IPs.
-The Regions provide draft evaluation reports and IPs to the state within 30 days of the evaluated assessment activity.
-For demonstrations in particular, the FEMA RAC Chair (or designee) should hold the AAM as soon as practical after the evaluated assessment activity so that participants can easily recall the events.
+The FEMA RAC Chair (or designee) holds an AAM to present, discuss, and refine draft Evaluation Reports and to develop IPs.
+The Regions provide draft Evaluation Reports and IPs to the state within 30 days of the evaluated assessment activity.
+For demonstrations in particular, the FEMA RAC Chair (or designee) hold the AAM as soon as practical after the evaluated assessment activity so that participants can easily recall the events.
 The AAM may take place in person or virtually.

-g.
+h.
 Issue Correction